iannesbitt/readgssi/docs/translating.rst

 GPRPy-compatible format
 ===========================

-And finally, these commands output the same data to a format compatible with `GPRPy <https://github.com/NSGeophysics/gprpy>`_.
+And finally, these commands output the same data to a format compatible with `GPRPy <https://github.com/NSGeophysics/gprpy>`_, which involves numpy binary (.npy) and a JSON serialization of header values.

 `Python:`